If you have any feedback on these questions/answers, or if you would like a new question added to this list, please contact David Morin.

 Phys 15a covers Newtonian mechanics and special relativity, meaning roughly the same topics as an advanced high school course (although special relativity might not be covered in high school), but with a more in-depth treatment and with harder problems.
-Phys 16 covers more advanced topics in Newtonian mechanics and special relativity, as well as a glimpse of quantum mechanics.
+Phys 16 covers more advanced topics in Newtonian mechanics and special relativity.
 Phys 19 assumes less prior exposure to physics and mathematics than Phys 16, and covers a wider set of the foundational topics in theoretical physics, as well as some classical field theory, thermodynamics, and quantum mechanics, but with less extensive coverage of Newtonian mechanics than in 15a or 16 and with problem sets that tend to emphasize conceptual thinking.
 You should skim through the first problem sets and any lecture notes that are available on the web, and then see which class is most suitable for you.
 There is no clear-cut criterion for deciding, but a major consideration is that of time.
 Phys 15a and 19 will take a substantial amount of time.
-But Phys 16 will take more.<
+But Phys 16 will take more.

-If you’re deciding between Phys 15a and Phys 16 and think there is a reasonable chance (say, greater than 15%) that you will take Phys 16, then you should start out there.
+If you think there is a reasonable chance (say, greater than 15%) that you will take Phys 16, then you should start out there.
 In the event that you wish to switch to Phys 15a, we promise to make the transition a hassle-free one.
 (Homework credit will be transferred.
 Just be sure to do either one of the homework sets in its entirety during the week that you switch.)
 Furthermore, if you are someone who is thinking of taking Phys 16, then the first few Phys 15a lectures will probably be mainly review, so you have little to lose by trying out Phys 16.
-The topics in Phys 19 don’t line up as closely chronologically with Phys 15a and Phys 16, so it’s somewhat more difficult to switch between Phys 19 and Physics 15a/16.
+As far as Phys 19 goes, a slight complication is that the topics in Phys 19 don’t line up chronologically with Phys 15a and 16, so it’s a little more difficult to switch between Phys 19 and Physics 15a/16, but still doable.

 Is the workload for the Math 55/Phys 16 and the Math 25/Phys 16 combinations manageable?